lmencnar/azure-spring-boot/README.md

 Basic spring boot app to demonstrate deployment in Azure Web Services using GitHub actions.

+## IMPORTANT - now tested with JDK 17 - other higher versions do require changes (for lombok)

-## Spring Boot 3.1.6 running with custom Application Insights agent
+## Spring Boot 3.3.2 running with custom Application Insights agent

 The Spring Boot 3.x app does not receive requests with default version of App Insights as of early April 2023